Justus Perthes (publishing company): Petermanns Geographische Mitteilungen

-PGM was renowned especially in the 19th century for its unusual fast publishing of the reworked reports it received from explorers, and not only German ones, and that the reports were almost always accompanied by up-to-date maps.
-This also shows how valuable the contacts were that Petermann had established in his London period.
-PGM not only published the explorers reports but also was proactive when new explorations were called for.
-As an example we may have a look at Ergänzungsband II of 1863, that contained in 10 parts the Karte von Inner-Afrika [Map of inner-Africa] (210x102 cm), in which were drawn all then known routes of explorers between 1701 and 1863.
-The most important parts of the map, however, were the blanked areas, with the intention to stimulate explorers to explore them.
-The map was also meant to give the journal's readers the possibility to keep close track on the progress of explorers and to read about the explorations in new issues of PGM.
-This kind of initiatives were taken later also with regard to the Northeast Passage of the Arctic Ocean.
+PGM became known for its fast publishing of reports from explorers, often accompanied by up-to-date maps.
+PGM not only published explorers' reports, but also was proactive when new explorations were called for.
+As an example, the Ergänzungsband II of 1863 contained the Karte von Inner-Afrika (Map of Inner Africa) in 10 parts, in which were drawn all the known routes of explorers between 1701 and 1863.
+The most important parts of the map, however, were the blank areas, intended to stimulate explorers to new ventures.
+The map was also meant to give the journal's readers the chance to keep track on the progress of explorers, and to read about the explorations in new issues of PGM.
+This initiative was also taken later with regard to the Northeast Passage of the Arctic Ocean.